mscaudill/tabbed/paper/paper.md

 ---
-title: "Tabbed: A Python package for parsing variably structured text files at scale."
+title: "Tabbed: A Python package for reading variably structured text files at scale."
 tags:
     - Python